HXX97/EDGQA/README.md

 -rr --reranking: 'true' for re-ranking by EDG block, 'false' otherwise
 ```

-Because the linking tool consumes a lot of time, caching the linking results of the test queries helps improve the speed
+Because the linking tools consume a lot of time, caching the linking results of the test queries helps improve the speed
 of the test.
 The cache needs to be built the first time the QA is run and is available when it is run again.
 Use the
 arguments `use_cache` and `create_cache` above to set the cache tool.